Beijing Zhongchuang shares surge after proposed takeover by Chinese billionaire

-HONG KONG (Reuters) - Shares in Beijing Zhongchuang Telecom Test Company Ltd (600485.SS) surged by the maximum 10 percent limit on Friday after a Chinese billionaire said he planned to buy a majority stake in the company to obtain a listing in Shanghai.
+HONG KONG, Sept 27 (Reuters) - Shares in Beijing Zhongchuang Telecom Test Company Ltd surged by the maximum 10 percent limit on Friday after a Chinese billionaire said he planned to buy a majority stake in the company to obtain a listing in Shanghai.

 Beijing Xinwei Telecom Technology Company Ltd, controlled by Chinese billionaire Wang Jing, proposed buying a 96.5 percent stake in Beijing Zhongchuang, the company said in a filing to the Shanghai Stock Exchange late on Thursday.